 FEBRUARY IS AMERICAN HEART HEALTH MONTH

-February is American Heart Health Month and following decreased physical activity due to COVID-19, the YMCA of Greater Nashua urges our community members to get a blood pressure screening.
-Revised blood pressure guidelines from American Heart Association mean that nearly half of all Americans (46 percent) have high blood pressure.
+February is American Heart Month, and with recently published research indicating blood pressure control has worsened in both men and woman since the onset of the COVID-19 pandemic, the YMCA of Greater Nashua urges community members to make their health a priority by getting a blood pressure screening.
+Blood pressure guidelines from American Heart Association indicate that nearly half of all Americans (46 percent) have high blood pressure.
 High blood pressure is often referred to as “The Silent Killer” because there are typically no warning signs or symptoms.

-The Y Diabetes Prevention Program provides a supportive environment where participants work together in a small group to learn about eating healthier, increasing their physical activity and making other behavior changes with the goal of reducing body weight by 7 percent in order to reduce their risk for developing diabetes.
+According to Kim Adie, Director of Healthy Living at the Y, “This program motivates participants through lively class discussion and activities.
+We’ve seen a natural support net form between participants and they become each other’s biggest cheerleaders, helping each other navigate bumps and hurdles to find success.”
+The program provides a supportive environment where participants work together in a small group to learn about eating healthier, increasing their physical activity and making other behavior changes with the goal of reducing body weight by 7 percent in order to reduce their risk for developing diabetes.
 A trained Lifestyle Coach leads the program over a 12-month period.
 Increased physical activity and moderate weight loss not only reduce diabetes risk, but also have an impact on lowering blood pressure and cholesterol.

 The YMCA of Greater Nashua offers a community of diverse individuals who can support all people in meeting their health and well-being goals.
 Learn more by visiting www.nmymca.org or stopping into your local Y.